hadoukore/qb-gangs/README.md

+# Archived due to using a different gangs system.

 # rs-gangs
 Gangs for RS-Core with Gang Support instead of Jobs, supports infinately scaling gangs.
 Super optimised down to 0.01ms with a gang, 0.00ms as a civilian.